Igalia/ref-cpp/milestones/m5/externref-in-llvm.md

 ```

 What we can see is that the clang frontend will `alloca` some bytes for
 each local.
-Initializing `ret` stores a value to that location, and
+Initializing `value` stores a value to that location, and
-referencing `ret` performs the corresponding memory load.
-Clang relies
+referencing `value` performs the corresponding memory load.
+Clang
-on the LLVM optimizer to turn these memory operations into SSA values
+relies on the LLVM optimizer to turn these memory operations into SSA
-that don't need memory (the
+values that don't need memory (the
 [mem2reg](https://llvm.org/docs/Passes.html#mem2reg-promote-memory-to-register)
 pass).